Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 ## Add a condition

-You can add one or more conditions for the trigger to be relevant.
+You can add one or more conditions for a trigger to be relevant.

   > [Info] To add conditions you have to complete the trigger first.